Submit your interactive documentary to IDFA DocLab

-Entry for IDFA 2018 is now open.
-Submission deadline is August 1.
+Entry for IDFA 2018 is now closed.

 DocLab is made possible by the Ministry of Economic Affairs of the Netherlands, The Netherlands Film Fund, Mondriaan Fund, Flemish Arts Centre De Brakke Grond, Diversion, ARTE, National Film Board of Canada, Flanders Audiovisual Fund and Sound and Vision.

 IDFA DocLab Regulations 2018

 The following requirements are specific to projects submitted to IDFA DocLab.
 Please also refer to IDFA's general Entry Regulations before filling out the entry form.

 - Submitted projects will be considered: